 Adult productivity indices for Yakima River MPG steelhead are presently trending upward (Figures 4 and 6).
 Under present conditions, productivity appears to peak at about 1,000 to 1,500 spawners and decline at higher spawner abundances (Figure 5).
-These data indicate that density-dependent limiting factors (see YSFWPB 2004) depress natural productivity at fairly low population abundance in the Yakima River Basin.
+These data indicate that in some years, density-dependent limiting factors (see ISAB 2004) may be depressing natural productivity at fairly low population abundance in the Yakima River Basin.
 However, Figure 6 indicates that Yakima River MPG steelhead are experiencing improved survival relative to other steelhead streams above Bonneville Dam over and above survival increases due to common freshwater and marine conditions.
-Habitat restoration actions in the Yakima River Basin (see 1997-051-00, 1996-035-01, and Yakima Basin Fish and Wildlife Recovery Board summary), the Yakima kelt reconditioning program (Hatch et al. Yakima River Steelhead VSP Project Annual Report, June 5, 2014
+Habitat restoration actions in the Yakima River Basin (see 1997-051-00, 1996-035-01, and Yakima Basin Fish and Wildlife Recovery Board summary), the Yakima kelt reconditioning program

-2013), as well as ongoing efforts to improve fish passage (see Yakima River Basin Water Enhancement Project) and limiting factors in the Yakima Subbasin (see Yakima Basin Fish and Wildlife Recovery Board) may partially explain these results.
+(Hatch et al. 2013), as well as ongoing efforts to improve fish passage (see Yakima River Basin Water Enhancement Project) and limiting factors in the Yakima Subbasin (see Yakima Basin Fish and Wildlife Recovery Board) may partially explain these results.